neondatabase/website/content/docs/guides/branching-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/branching" description="Learn about Neon's branching feature and you can use it in your development workflows" icon="split-branch">Learn about branching</a>
+<a href="/docs/introduction/branching" description="Learn about Neon's branching feature and how to use it in your development workflows" icon="branching">Learn about branching</a>

 <a href="https://neon.tech/blog/database-branching-for-postgres-with-neon" description="Read about how Neon's branching feature works and what it means for your workflows" icon="split-branch">Data branching for Postgres</a>